LarsHenrikNelson/lithos/README.md

 ### Boxplot
 Boxplots are a great way to visualize the distribution of data.
 They can be used to compare different groups and identify outliers in your data.
-Currently there is no unique_id parameter for boxplot due to how they show data and the fact the plots get overly complicated to look at when there a many tiny boxes.
+Currently there is no unique_id parameter for boxplot due to how they show data and the fact the plots get overly complicated to look at when there are many tiny boxes.

 ```python